The First Day on a New Path: Learn How to Sew Pants and Stop Being a Beginner

 We have also learned that crafting elastic waist wide-leg style pants is not only possible but also pleasurable.

-What about making your comfy pajama pants?
+What about making your comfy pajama pants or PJ pants?
 It can be your first not-so-serious garment and still be fabulous!
 Cucicucicoo will guide you through it.

 Now, let’s take a step further.